SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 While integrating explicit drawdown control into portfolio construction brings additional advantages, especially within a systematic portfolio management framework.
 It serves as a translator, converting judgments into a portfolio language consistent across the entire framework.
 It also facilitates ex-ante/post attribution, which is crucial for informed decision-making and continuous improvement.
 What's more, in scenarios where confident judgment is unavailable, the explicit incorporation enables us to fill the gap with backup plans grounded in clearly defined assumptions.

-With the benefits in mind, our focus in this blog turns to the risky asset holding discipline initially introduced by Grossman & Zhou (1993).
+With the benefits in mind, our focus in this blog turns to via ways around the risky asset holding discipline initially introduced by Grossman & Zhou (1993).
 This discipline advocates for investing a constant proportion of the largest acceptable loss in risky assets to maximize expected utility growth within the desired drawdown range.
 The optimal holding derived from this approach can be used as a benchmark for determining the leverage of the risky asset mix, whether on a regular basis or in response to significant deviations.

 ### Optimal Holding with Drawdown Control <a name="optimal"></a>